-During her more than 20 years at Argonne, M. Cristina Negri conducted and directed laboratory to full-scale multidisciplinary projects developing technologies and concepts for environmental remediation and stewardship, including soil remediation and water treatment.
-She has researched sustainable technologies for urban environmental improvement.
+Cristina Negri is the Director of the Environmental Science (EVS) Division.
+As the Director of a scientific Division of 70+ staff, her current interests are in leading the development and execution of its strategic programmatic direction inclusive of a diverse research portfolio in environmental sciences.
+In her more than 25 years as a scientist at Argonne, she conducted and directed laboratory to full-scale multidisciplinary projects developing technologies and concepts for environmental remediation and stewardship, including soil remediation and water treatment.
+She has researched sustainable technologies for urban and agricultural environmental improvement.

-As well, Cristina works on the integration of bioenergy within working agricultural landscapes to address the food, energy, water, and land nexus.
+Cristina’s research to integrate bioenergy within working agricultural landscapes addresses the food, energy, water, and land nexus.
 Her work focuses on developing sustainable, multifunctional landscape concepts, which aim, by design, at the creation of ecosystems services.
 Her interests are in systems approaches where industrial ecology concepts are applied to water and land management and green infrastructure.

-Cristina is a Senior Fellow with the Energy Policy Institute at the Harris School and a Fellow of the Institute of Molecular Engineering, both at the University of Chicago.
+Cristina is a Fellow with CASE at the University of Chicago.
 She is also a Fellow of the Northwestern University—Argonne Institute of Science and Engineering.
 She earned her Dottore in Scienze Agrarie Degree (Agricultural Sciences) at the University of Milan in Milan, Italy.

 Prior to joining Argonne, Cristina worked in private industry in Italy as a research and development manager and as a liaison with universities and other Italian national research organizations.
 Her research focused on developing methods for the sustainable, beneficial reuse of industrial and urban waste and for pollution mitigation in agriculture.
-This work was in support of a state-of-the-art, innovative, large facility for the treatment and beneficial recovery of waste products in agriculture.
 She also served as the Convener of a CEN (the European Standardization Organization) Working Group, leading experts from European Union Nations toward the creation of European environmental standards for agricultural commodities.

 University of Milan, Italy, 1981 (Dottore in Scienze Agrarie)